Update: 13th January 2020; Added section: ARRIRAW and ProRes on One Mag

 After setting up the Codex VFS (Virtual File System) source to present .ARX sequences, the drive can be selected as usual in Silverstack and the offload wizard will detect it automatically as an ARRIRAW sequence.

 At this point it makes sense to understand that the displayed file size can only be projected as it cannot be identified at that point.
-It cannot pre-determined because the final HDE size depends on the image content.
+It cannot be pre-determined because the final HDE size depends on the image content.
 After the copy process, the file sizes will be updated with the appropriate sizes from the HDE-encoded .ARX frames.

 Now you can start a regular multi destination backup process and ingest the clips into the library.
 All regular functionality in Silverstack (like e.g. playback) is now available as for other camera formats and regular .ARI sequences.